Ebazhanov/linkedin-skill-assessments-quizzes/rest-api/rest-api-quiz.md

 - [ ] `parsing`
 - [ ] `browsing`

 #### Q53.
-Which HTTP response code describes a new resource as created successfully?
+To create a new resource, what HTTP response code should you receive?

 - [ ] `200`
 - [x] `201`